|College of Marine Science Optical Oceanography Laboratory|

 The Southeast Coastal Ocean Observing Regional Association's region is an area bounded within these coordinates: 38°N 21°N 75°W and 92°W.

-For day passes, there are nine image products produced in two different processing streams.
-In the 'SeaDAS' stream, products include: a chlor_a (Chlorophyll a) image, an ergb (Enhanced RGB) image, a flh (Fluorescence Line Height) image, and a sst (Sea Surface Temperature) image.
-In a second unique RRC processing stream, products include: a ci (Color Index) image, an efai (Enhanced Floating Algae Index) image, a fai (Floating Algae Index) image, a flh (Fluorescence Line Height) image, and a normal rgb image.
+For day passes, there are five image products produced.
+Products include: a chlor_a (Chlorophyll a) image, an ergb (Enhanced RGB) image, a flh (Fluorescence Line Height) image, and a sst (Sea Surface Temperature) image.
 During night passes, two products are producted: a sst (Sea Surface Temperature) image and sst4 (Sea Surface Temperature) image.

 If you are viewing 'color' images, for any week but the current week, and click on a Google Earth link, Florida's FWC Karenia brevis data will be displayed as a layer.
 Since FWC makes the data available on Friday, current week images do not have an association to K. brevis data until Saturday.
 The K. brevis data displayed corresponds to the date of the images you are viewing.
 All images during any one week are linked to that week's FWC K. brevis data.

 You will notice that the most current imagery date is displayed.
 If there are several passes, they will be seen inside each of the tabs.

 All images are mapped to a cylindrical equidistant projection.
 Images are at 1 kilometer resolution.

 All images are mapped to a cylindrical equidistant projection.